-For the key audit matter, we performed the following audit procedures, among others, by instructing the component auditors of the consolidated subsidiaries:
+For the key audit matter, we performed the following audit procedures, among others, by instructing and supervising the component auditors of the consolidated subsidiaries:

-- (1) Evaluation of internal controls - We tested the design and operating effectiveness of internal controls over the impairment test of goodwill and intangible assets with indefinite useful lives, including internal controls over the selection of the significant assumptions for the forecasts of future cash flows, discount rate, and others. - We tested the design and operating effectiveness of internal controls over internal review and approval process for the calculation result of the recoverable amount. - (2) Evaluation of the reasonableness of management's estimate related to the recoverable amount - By comparing the business plan developed in the past with the actual results, we considered whether there was any change in the business plan and whether all events to consider in developing the business plan were completely reflected and evaluated the precision of management's estimate of the business plan. - We determined whether the assumptions of the growth rate of spirits market and the effect of cost increase including raw materials were consistent with the external market information. - We discussed the strategy of primary brands with management and compared the growth rate of the period beyond the term of the business plan with the growth rate of industry.
-Also, we assessed whether the terminal growth rate selected by management was reasonable by comparing it to the external information, such as the GDP growth rate, the inflation rate and the growth rate of industry. - With the assistance of our valuation specialists, we evaluated the appropriateness of the valuation methodology and significant assumptions, such as the discount rate, used for the calculation of the recoverable amount.
+- (1) Evaluation of internal controls - We tested the design and operating effectiveness of internal controls over the impairment test of goodwill and intangible assets with indefinite useful lives, including internal controls over the selection of the significant assumptions for the forecasts of future cash flows, discount rate, and others. - We tested the design and operating effectiveness of internal controls over internal review and approval process for the calculation result of the recoverable amount. - (2) Evaluation of the reasonableness of management's estimate related to the recoverable amount - By comparing the business plan developed in the past with the actual results, we considered whether there was any change in the business plan and whether all events to consider in developing the business plan were completely reflected and evaluated the precision of management's estimate of the business plan. - We determined whether the assumptions of the growth rate of spirits market and the effect of cost increase including raw materials were consistent with the external market information. - We discussed the strategy of primary brands with management.
+Also, we assessed whether the growth rates selected by management were reasonable by comparing it to the external information, such as the GDP growth rate, the inflation rate and the growth rate of industry. - With the assistance of our valuation specialists, we evaluated the appropriateness of the valuation methodology and significant assumptions, such as the discount rate, used for the calculation of the recoverable amount.